Fitbit/ossapps/README.md

 * [Send Message](https://github.com/PeterSumm/SendMessage) by Peter Summers - An HTTP/HTTPS client supporting GET and POST requests.
 * [SUP](https://github.com/pfederi/fitbit-sup) by Patrick Federi - Log your Stand Up Paddling activities with a lot of ideas in the pipeline.
 Help appreciated.
 The application uses the Exercise API added in Fitbit OS 3.0
 * [Timer](https://github.com/tyuen/fitbit-timer-app) by Terry Yuen - One swipe set-and-start egg timer app with minutes granularity
+* [Todo](https://github.com/SaskiaKeil/fitbit-todo) by Saskia Keil - View and check off your microsoft todo tasks from your watch
 * [Tuskla](https://github.com/remygrandin/Tuskla) by Rémy Grandin - Remote control your Tesla from your Fitbit
 * [Water Logged](https://github.com/tylerl0706/Water-Logged) by Tyler Leonhardt -  Log your water consumption at your wrist on your Fitbit Ionic!
 * [WeatherCast](https://github.com/cmspooner/Weather-and-Forecast) by Chris Spooner - A Weather and forcast app using scrollview and a modified version of Grégoire Sage's weather API